sivkri/sivkri/README.md

 - 👋 Hello all, I’m siva
-- 👀 I’m interested in Machine learning and Artifical Intelligence
+- 👀 I’m interested in Data Science and Machine learning
-- 🌱 Analyse Structured, Semi-structured and Unstructured Data
+- 🌱 I wish to Analyse Structured Data and Stastical modelling
-- 💞️
+- 💞️ Wish to collaborate of similar interests
 - 📫 Email/instagram/facebook @indiangene

 <!---